Skip to main content

 You will be prompted for a short name for your cluster and other details.

-3. Submit your first job
+3. Run your first directory job

-Orbit assumes that you submit jobs from folders on your local machine.
+Orbit assumes that you run jobs from folders on your local machine.
 Those folders can be nested to any degree and can contain any amount of code that is specific for your computing needs.
 Orbit handles file syncing for you.

 Create a minimal local job folder: